ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

     ** local CILogon test! **
     *************************
     Client ID: localhost:test/df

+     (Caveat -- this client needs to be recreated by copying the df test client configuration for OA4MP and tweaking it.
+This is because a database crash lost the client configuration.)

      a client for testing the device flow against the CILogon server This will require doing the DBService calls manually (that's part of the test).